Tyrrrz/LtGt/Readme.md

 ## Usage

-LtGt is an F# library but it has separate APIs for convenient usage with both F# and C#.
+LtGt is a library written in F# but it provides two separate idiomatic APIs that you can use from both C# and F#.

 ### Parse a document